Back to the Beginning

 - Van Buren Lamb

 Multiple pages in Lamb Binders Vol. 12 show Henry Dibble or Henry Dibble Jr having a son John, but I think that virtually all of them derive that information either directly from the Cleveland Genealogy or from correspondents who cited it.
 Cleveland places John third in the birth order, after Henry III and Patrick and before Amos, but gives no birth dates for any of them; other sources for Henry III and Patrick give birthdates in the 1770s, and for Amos, 1781.
 Cleveland has birthdates for John's sisters Sarah and Rachel in 1792 and 1793, respectively.
+(Rachel is said to have married an Alexander Dales, and there is a grave for Lucy Dales, daughter of Alexander and Rachel Dales, near those of Henry Dibble Sr and Jr in the McArthur Hill Cemetery in Kortright, Delaware County, NY.
+The stone appears to say that Lucy died in February of 1813 at the age of 21; that would give a birth year of 1792, in which case she could not have been Rachel Dibble's daughter if Rachel actually was born in that year.
+That's a conundrum for another day.)
 Most of Lamb's correspondents said John was born in 1792 or 1793.
 Lamb's binder contains several family group pages for John; some have no birthdate, some have a date in the 1770s, and some have 1792 or 1793.
 Find-a-Grave gives a birthdate of November 24, 1792, which echoes some of those correspondents.
 It claims the headstone says "Aged 70y 5m 13d", but that's not visible in the photo of the headstone on the Find-a-Grave page.
 When I visited the cemetery John's headstone had "Aged", but the age was buried and I didn't feel comfortable with the amount of digging it would have taken to reveal it.
 I might try it the next time I visit the cemetery, though.

 TBD